resurvenge/profileService/README.md

 end)

 playerService.PlayerRemoving:Connect(function(player) -- Define player
-      profileService:Save(player, dataStoreName) -- Pass in player and the dataStore name profileService:Removing(player) -- Clears the profile table of the player that left the game end)
+      profileService:Save(player, dataStoreName) -- Pass in player and the dataStore name, use SaveToAttributes if you're datastore is dedicated to saving attributes, else only use Save profileService:Removing(player) -- Clears the profile table of the player that left the game end)